Brooklyn Massage Therapy

-Why Stretching Often Doesn't Fix Hip Pain From Sitting
+Why Stretching Often Doesn't Fix Tight Hips

-Hip pain from sitting often persists because stretching doesn’t address trigger points and protective muscle guarding in the glutes and deep hip muscles.
+Hip pain from sitting often persists because stretching doesn't address trigger points and protective muscle guarding in the glutes and deep hip muscles.
+Many people stretch daily, do yoga, foam roll — and still feel:

-• Locked up
+• Locked up and restricted

 • Sore when sitting or standing

-• “Loose” for an hour… then right back to tight
+• Loose for an hour — then right back to tight

 Are Tight Hips Really a Flexibility Problem?